Steven-Grevera/ENC4265/manual.md

  ![image](https://github.com/user-attachments/assets/f1fea948-6c0b-488d-99d1-7d9e7f71407d)
 *Figure 176: Image of a Shion crying in the darkness.
 Image Taken By: Steven Grevera*

-The Shion is constantly crying and whimpering, usually in place in it’s most common form.
-Rarely, it can wonder the halls as a wandering form, that acts just like the stationary form but actually moves it’s locations.
-As it is blind, it won’t react to your flashlight or any other light sources which you may turn on.
+The Shion is constantly crying and whimpering, usually in place in its most common form.
+Rarely it can wander the halls as a wandering form that acts just like the stationary form but actually moves its locations.
+As it is blind, it won’t react to your flashlight or any other light sources that you may turn on.

 ![image](https://github.com/user-attachments/assets/0926d7b1-00e6-4621-b31e-f0dac0ca30d7)
 *Figure 177: Image of a Shion crying in the light but as they are blind not detecting the player at all.
 Image Taken By: Steven Grevera*

-The Shion is entirely blind but on higher level difficulties, can sense your presence if you get too close.
-From a large radius, it can sense your movements, on the higher difficulties even something as simple as walking normally, will trigger this Apparitions attention and they will come to verify and check where you are.
-If you run while in the radius of these Apparitions, you will initiate a chase and these entities are extremely fast.
+The Shion is entirely blind but, on higher level difficulties, can sense your presence if you get too close.
+From a large radius, it can sense your movements; on the higher difficulties, even something as simple as walking normally will trigger this Apparitions attention and they will come to verify and check where you are.
+If you run while in the radius of these Apparitions, you will initiate a chase, and these entities will run extremely fast.
 Your only hope of escaping one is to quickly use a firecracker to cover your own movements and flee as far and fast as you can.
-You’ll likely need to throw several firecrackers at higher levels behind yourself, to keep it’s attention drawn just long enough to lose it.
+You’ll likely need to throw several firecrackers at higher levels behind yourself to keep its attention drawn just long enough to lose it.

 ![image](https://github.com/user-attachments/assets/79d546a9-35b0-42f5-bc93-4a0514421f48)
-*Figure 178: Image of a Shion up close and from a side angle of it's whole body.
+*Figure 178: Image of a Shion up close and from a side angle of its whole body.
 Image Taken By: Steven Grevera*

-The Shion naming is due to the flowers which grow out of it’s head in some ways, though these flowers have the same effects of Hydrangea Flowers and will actually cleanse your corruption within a certain radius for the player.
-These flowers are called: Aster tataricus, or the word “Shion” in Japanese.
-Which means in the language of flowers: “I won’t forget you.”
-Implying that perhaps the apparition crying, is due to being forgotten.
-Alternatively It can also be interpreted that the name “Shion” in Japanese for females, is a name which means “A person who remembers, one who does not forget.”
-Which could explain why they are crying, for they remember something horrible and it torments them, based on the trauma apparition, this is likely another hint at the linkage to the main character.
-Shion can also mean “Purple Garden.”.
-Which relates to the flowers and colorations on them.
+The Shion naming is due to the flowers that grow out of its head in some ways, though these flowers have the same effects as Hydrangea Flowers and will actually cleanse your corruption within a certain radius for the player.
+These flowers are called Aster tataricus, or the word “Shion” in Japanese.
+In the language of flowers, this means, “I won’t forget you.”
+This implies that perhaps the apparition crying is due to being forgotten.
+Alternatively, it can also be interpreted that the name “Shion” in Japanese for females is a name that means “A person who remembers, one who does not forget.”
+This could explain why they are crying, for they remember something horrible and it torments them; based on the trauma apparition, this is likely another hint at the linkage to the main character.
+Shion can also mean “Purple Garden.”, which relates to the flowers and colorations on them.
 All of these things, can be true at once and lead to the Apparition you see before you and could explain why the character even has some resemblance to the main character.

 ### Mizuchi (Snake Woman)